 In the Caribbean, Central and South America, the Office of International and Intercultural Student Programs has approved Study Abroad programs in Argentina, Bolivia, Brazil, the British West Indies, Chile, Costa Rica, the Dominican Republic, Ecuador, Mexico, Nicaragua, Panama, and Peru.

-As a result of an international fellowship or scholarship, students have researched in Argentina, Brazil, Chile, Columbia, the Dominican Republic, Ecuador, Guatemala, Jamaica and Nicaragua.
+As a result of an international fellowship or scholarship, students have researched in Argentina, Brazil, Chile, Colombia, the Dominican Republic, Ecuador, Guatemala, Jamaica and Nicaragua.

 Barnard hosted its fifth annual Global Symposium in São Paulo.
 Approximately 400 people attended the day-long event at the Grand Hyatt São Paulo, which brought together exceptional leaders from all over the country as well as Barnard students, alumnae and faculty for wide-ranging discussions addressing education, activism, leadership, science, the arts, public policy, government, work-life balance, and violence against women.